UNITED STATES

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes

-As of November 3, 2023, there were
+As of November 1, 2024, there were

 FORWARD-LOOKING STATEMENTS

 This Quarterly Report on Form 10-Q contains “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, that relate to our plans, objectives, estimates, and goals.
 Statements expressing expectations regarding our future, or projections or estimates relating to products, sales, revenues, expenditures, costs, strategies, initiatives, or earnings, are typical of such statements and are made under the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements are based on management’s beliefs, assumptions and expectations about our future performance, considering the information currently available to management.
+Forward-looking statements are based on management’s beliefs, assumptions, and expectations about our future performance, considering the information currently available to management.
 The words “believe,” “may,” “could,” “will,” “should,” “would,” “anticipate,” “plan,” “estimate,” “project,” “expect,” “intend,” “seek,” “strive,” and words of similar import, or the negative of such words, identify or signal the presence of forward-looking statements.
 These statements are not statements of historical fact; they involve risks and uncertainties that may cause our actual results, performance, or financial condition to differ materially from the expectations of future results, performance, or financial condition that we express or imply in any forward-looking statement.
 Factors that could contribute to such differences include, but are not limited to:

 All such factors are difficult to predict, contain uncertainties that may materially affect actual results, and may be beyond our control.
 New factors emerge from time to time, and it is not possible for management to predict all such factors or to assess the impact of each such factor on the Company.
 Any forward-looking statement speaks only as of the date on which such statement is made, and we do not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made, except as may be required by federal securities laws.

-In light of all the above considerations, we reiterate that forward-looking statements are not guarantees of future performance, and we caution you not to rely on them as such.
+In light of all of the above considerations, we reiterate that forward-looking statements are not guarantees of future performance, and we caution you not to rely on them as such.

 UNIFI, INC.